defiestc/IL5DeploymentGuide/SQLDeploymentGuide.md

 1. To create a single database in the Azure portal, type "Sql database" in the search bar at the top in azure portal, and click "Create"
 2. On the Basics tab of the Create SQL Database form, under Project details, select the desired Azure Subscription.
-	a.
-For Resource group, select Create new or pick an existing one from the drop down list
+	* For Resource group, select Create new or pick an existing one from the drop down list
-	b.
-Enter a database name
+	* Enter a database name
-	c.
-For Server, select Create new, and fill out the New server form with the following values:
+	* For Server, select Create new, and fill out the New server form with the following values:
-		i.
-Server name
+		* Server name
-		ii.
-Location: Select a location from the dropdown list. iii.
-Authentication method
+		* Location: Select a location from the dropdown list.
+		* Authentication method
-			1) Server admin login and Password if SQL authentication is chosen
+			* Server admin login and Password if SQL authentication is chosen
-	d.
-Leave Want to use SQL elastic pool set to No.
+	* Leave Want to use SQL elastic pool set to No.
-	e.
-Under Compute + storage, select Configure database and choose your service tier and compute tier
+	* Under Compute + storage, select Configure database and choose your service tier and compute tier
-	f.
-Under Backup storage redundancy, choose a redundancy option for the storage account where your backups will be saved.
+	* Under Backup storage redundancy, choose a redundancy option for the storage account where your backups will be saved.
 3. Select Next: Networking at the bottom of the page.
-	a.
-For Firewall rules, set Add current client IP address to Yes.
+	* For Firewall rules, set Add current client IP address to Yes.
 Leave Allow Azure services and resources to access this server set to No.
-	b.
-On the Networking tab, for Connectivity method, select Private endpoint.
+	* On the Networking tab, for Connectivity method, select Private endpoint.
 Configure a new private endpoint as explained in section: Private Endpoint for Azure SQL Database
 	c.
 Under Connection policy, choose the Default connection policy, and leave the Minimum TLS version at the default of TLS 1.2.
 	d.
 On the Security page, you can choose to start a free trial of Microsoft Defender for SQL, as well as configure Ledger, Managed identities and Transparent data encryption (TDE) if you desire.
 Select Next: Additional settings at the bottom of the page.
 4. On the Additional settings tab, in the Data source section, for Use existing data, select "none".
 You can also configure database collation and a maintenance window.